 Information about our 2020 Hebron Teaching Fellowship Program will be available in February, 2020.
 Up to sixteen 56-hour paid field placements are available each year for this program.
 Hebron Teaching Fellows receive a stipend of $1,250.

-Students who are accepted into the program will be paired with a fellow student and placed at one of three partner sites in the 2019 season:
+Students who are accepted into the program will be paired with a fellow student and placed at one of three partner sites, which may include: